MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_DEMO.md

 26. On the **DEBUG** menu of the **FiltersExample (Running) - Microsoft Visual Studio** window, click **Stop Debugging**.

 27. On the **FILE** menu of the **FiltersExample - Microsoft Visual Studio** window, click **Exit**.

-©2016 Microsoft Corporation.
-All rights reserved.

-The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
-All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
-This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
-You may copy and use this document for your internal, reference purposes.

-This document is provided &quot;as-is.&quot; Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
-You bear the risk of using it.
-Some examples are for illustration only and are fictitious.
-No real association is intended or inferred.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.